ivanbrugere/ivanbrugere.github.io/md-cv/resume.md

 <i class="fa fa-github"></i> <a href="http://github.com/ivanbrugere">ivanbrugere</a>
 </div>
 ## Current Objective
-I am an AI Research Scientist with experience in interdisciplinary biological sciences and spatiotemporal applications.
-My core interest is in machine learning on graphs/networks.
-My most recent work has been in fairness and bias, particularly within complex, graph-structured data.
+I am an AI Research Scientist focusing on fairness, robustness, and graph-based learning.
+I am seeking research roles in industry focusing on high-impact fair and robust applications.
 My PhD (defended 2020) focused on data science methodologies for inferring and validating graphs derived from underlying data, with applications in social networks, mobile location privacy, and large-scale multimedia recommendation.

 ## Experience
 `Mar.
 2021-`
 __J.P.
 Morgan Chase & Co.__ AI Research Scientist <br/>
 Working on ML fairness and interpretability for compliance.
-Working on efficient and fair model search, and fair tree-based training.
+Working on efficient and fair model search, robust and fair tree-based ensembles.

 `2019-2020`
 __Salesforce Research__ Research Scientist - AI For Good